Intern-11111/langgraph-email-assistant/README.md

 # langgraph-email-assistant
-Intelligent ambient agent leveraging LangGraph to process, analyze, and automate email workflows with real-time assistance and proactive insights.
+"Building an Ambient Agent with LangGraph for an Email Assistant" Intelligent ambient agent leveraging LangGraph to process, analyze, and automate email workflows with real-time assistance and proactive insights.